rust-lang/rust/book/src/development/adding_lints.md

 We have to make this decision with every new Clippy lint.
 It boils down to using either [`EarlyLintPass`][early_lint_pass] or [`LateLintPass`][late_lint_pass].

-In short, the `LateLintPass` has access to type information while the `EarlyLintPass` doesn't.
-If you don't need access to type information, use the `EarlyLintPass`.
-The `EarlyLintPass` is also faster.
-However, linting speed hasn't really been a concern with Clippy so far.
+In short, the `EarlyLintPass` runs before type checking and [HIR](https://rustc-dev-guide.rust-lang.org/hir.html) lowering and the `LateLintPass` has access to type information.
+Consider using the `LateLintPass` unless you need something specific from the `EarlyLintPass`.

 Since we don't need type information for checking the function name, we used `--pass=early` when running the new lint automation and all the imports were